 What Can You Expect From a Master’s in Business Analytics Program?

 A master’s in business analytics program provides students with advanced analytical skills focused on interpreting and leveraging data within a business context to drive decision-making and strategy.
-Throughout the curriculum, learners engage with subjects like statistical analysis, predictive modeling, data visualization, and machine learning, emphasizing their application in real-world business scenarios.
+Throughout the curriculum, learners engage with subjects like statistical analysis, predictive modeling, data science, and machine learning, emphasizing their application in real-world business scenarios.

 Most programs necessitate a thesis or capstone project, demonstrating the ability to apply analytical techniques to solve business programs.
 The typical timeline for completion ranges from 18 months to two years, depending on the program’s structure and whether you opt for full- or part-time enrollment.